espressif/esp-idf/docs/en/api-guides/jtag-debugging/building-openocd-linux.rst

 ***************************************
 :link_to_translation:`zh_CN:[中文]`

 The following instructions are alternative to downloading binary OpenOCD from `Espressif GitHub <https://github.com/espressif/openocd-esp32/releases>`_.
-To quickly setup the binary OpenOCD, instead of compiling it yourself, backup and proceed to section :doc:`setup-openocd-linux`.
+To quickly setup the binary OpenOCD, instead of compiling it yourself, backup and proceed to section :ref:`jtag-debugging-setup-openocd`.

 .. highlight:: bash